kondokuro/PyMazeing/README.md

 - Branching from, an area or cordinate that will serve as the hall’s start point
 - Existing halls, used to reference occupied coordinates so that the new hall does not collide with another

-##### Invoke Area
+##### Expand
-Adds some space for a hall based on the following parameters
+Adds some space with a new area based on the following parameters
 - Coordinates, target location of the space
-- Occupied spaces, the coordinates not available for the invocation
+- (deprecated)Occupied spaces, the coordinates not available for the invocation
-- Portals, names of the mazes the portals of this area will have
+- Portals, names of the mazes the portals of this area will have, currently just a boolean

 #### componenst